elastic/rally-tracks/github_archive/README.md

 Challenge [index-and-search]
 ============================

-Index the document corpus and perform additional searches
+Index the document corpus, then perform parallel indexing and search operations

 Schedule:
 ----------